rheehot/typescript-nest-starter/README.md

 Nest provides a level of abstraction above these common Node.js frameworks (Express/Fastify), but also exposes their APIs directly to the developer.
 This allows developers the freedom to use the myriad of third-party modules which are available for the underlying platform.

-## ⚙️ Installation
+## 🚀 Quick Start

+### Install with the npm global package

 ```sh
 $ npm install -g typescript-nestjs-starter
 ```

-## 🚀 Quick Start

-The quickest way to get started is use npx and pass in the name of the project you want to create.
+### Run npx to install the package

+npx is a tool in the JavaScript package management module, npm.

+This is a tool that allows you to run the npm package on a single run without installing the package.

-If you don't specify a project name, the default _typescript-nestjs-starter_ will be used instead.
+If you do not enter a project name, it defaults to _typescript-nestjs-starter_.

-Create the app:

 ```bash
 $ npx typescript-nestjs-starter "project name"
 ```

+Choose the template you want.
+We will create more templates later.

 Start your typescript-nestjs-starter app in development mode at `http://localhost:3000/`